ga4gh-schemablocks/ga4gh-schemablocks.github.io/pages/_schemas/+generated__Callset.md

 ##### info

 * additional variant information, as defined in the example and accompanying documentation
 * example:

 ```
 'info' : {
   'statusmaps' => {
-                    'description' => 'The cnv_maps object is a wrapper for genomic interval mapped status information.
-In Progenetix and arrayMap, this is used to indictate - for fixed 1MB genome intervals - the status (dup_map => "DUP" or "", del_map => "DEL" or ""), or the maximum / minimum positive / negative value encountered in the segment, as far as it has been called to contain DUP or DEL.
-With a standard binning of 1MB, the arrays would contain ~3000 values each (depending on genome edition).
-',
-                    'ref' => './Info',
                     'value' => {
+                                 'binning' => {
+                                                'description' => 'interval size in bases for the binning, when creating the cnv_maps',
+                                                'format' => 'int64',
+                                                'type' => 'number',
+                                                'value' => 1000000
+                                              },
                                  'dupmap' => {
+                                               'description' => 'gain cnv status for the corresponding genome intervals
+',
                                                'value' => [
                                                             '',
                                                             '',